Lamech74/Phase-1-Independent-Project/README.md

 Welcome to the Weather App!
 This application provides real-time weather information to help users stay informed about current and forecasted weather conditions.
 Whether you're planning your day, a trip, or just curious about the weather, this app has got you covered.

 Features
-Current Weather: Get up-to-date information on the current weather conditions, including temperature, humidity, wind speed, and more.
+Current Weather: Get up-to-date information on the current weather conditions, including temperature, humidity, wind speed, cloud cover

-Forecast: Plan ahead with our detailed weather forecast.
-View predictions for the next 7 days to make informed decisions.

 Location-based: The app automatically detects your location to provide accurate and localized weather information.
 You can also manually search for weather in different locations.